Links to Other Organizations Supporting Religion Teachers

 Also click here for links to downloadable teachers' guides and other resources prepared by three of the most important organizations in this field, the American Academy of Religion, the First Amendment Center, and the Society of Biblical Literature.

 A wide-ranging set of resources, on a website sponsored by the United Nations Alliance of Civilizations.
 The site features an extensive searchable database of curricula, syllabi, and other classroom resources; links to other organizations in the field; recent news articles on religion and education; and a journal of scholarly research on K-12 religious studies pedagogy.

-The Religion and Public Education Resource Center at California State University, Chico, provides information for teachers about the ethical, legal, and educational issues surrounding the study of religion in public schools.
+The Religion and Public Education Project at California State University, Chico, provides information for teachers about the ethical, legal, and educational issues surrounding the study of religion in public schools.
 Their work rests on the conviction that the academic study of religion not only makes an indispensable contribution to historical and cultural literacy, but is also an integral part of education for citizenship in a pluralistic democracy.

 The First Amendment Center is a leading voice in national debates about religion and public education, as well as other First Amendment issues.
-Their website's religious liberty page feature articles, publications, and other resources on religion in public schools and public life more broadly, as well as accessible introductions to a number of related Free Exercise and Establishment clause issues.
+Their website's religious liberty page feature articles, publications, and other resources on religion in public schools and public life more broadly, as well as accessible introductions to a range of Free Exercise and Establishment clause issues.
 The site also includes detailed lesson plans for teaching on the First Amendment.

 The mission of the IRCV (formerly the Council on Islamic Education) is to strengthen civil society by exploring the intersection of faith, citizenship, and pluralism, and to help align public policymaking with our nation’s core values of religious liberty and tolerance.
 Their website provides a wide range of lesson plans, publications, and other resources for educators, primarily—though not exclusively—designed to support effective, unbiased teaching about Islam and contemporary Muslim communities.